damiano-sg/delayed-dynamics/README.md

 # delayed-dynamics
-**Title of my Master thesis:** The effect of Delayed Dynamics on the Stability of Ecosystems.
+**Title of my Master thesis:** The effect of Delayed Dynamics on the Stability of Ecosystems. _add link_ **Abstract:**
+Differential Equations and random matrix theory have found applications in many fields, ranging from physics, number theory and ecology.
+Fifty years ago, in a seminal article entitled "Will a Large Complex System be Stable?", Robert May showed that increasingly large or complex ecological networks have negligibly small probability to be stable.
+However, from field studies in ecology experimental evidences point on the opposite direction: large and complex ecosystems seem to be stable.
+This apparent contradiction is known as the Complexity-Stability paradox.
+May and other scientists analyzed large networks in which species interact at random and studied analytically the asymptotic stability of such systems as a function of the number of species and the number of interactions through the use of random matrix theory.
+My master thesis is aimed to critically review these results and show how the introduction of delay in ecosystem population dynamics may have a strong impact on ecosystem dynamics and change important aspects of the Complexity-Stability paradox.

 ## Files
 1. _RMG.py_ used to generate different types of random matrices

 This should answer a short list of basic questions: